 Guardian Angel is something I buy if I'm doing well.
 The armor and magic resist help stay tanky and then the passive lets me keep my kill streaks going and not get shut down.
 Also, it's a great feeling when the other team focuses you and blows some ults and then you come back to life and wreck them ;).

 Rod of Ages is something you can buy in any game and feel good about it.
 You get a little more meat on your bones and some more mana to go with your Seraph's Embrace passive.
 If you're going to build it though you have to build it early to start gaining stacks.

-Abyssal Scepter and Athene's Unholy Grail are both items that you can build against AP team compositions.
-I always grab Abyssal Scepter against Katarina and other close range AP champs.
+Abyssal Mask and Athene's Unholy Grail are both items that you can build against AP team compositions.
+I always grab Abyssal Mask against Katarina and other close range AP champs.

 The exact final build you use comes down to how the game is progressing, the enemy team composition and personal preference but this is the build that seems to work the best for me.